 Strangely the term direct descendant is widely defined.
 It includes children, grandchildren and remoter descendants as you’d expect.
 However, it also includes step-children, foster children and the spouse or Civil Partner or a surviving widow/er or surviving Civil Partner who has not remarried, of a direct descendant.

-The property doesn’t have to be left directly to direct descendants, it can be left on trust – but if has to be the right sort of trust!
+The property doesn’t have to be left directly to direct descendants, it can be left on trust – but it has to be the right sort of trust!
 Certain trusts qualify, others don’t.
-Trusts that qualify are: life interest trusts, bereaved minor trusts, 18-25 trusts for your children or a disabled person’s trust.
-All other trusts don’t qualify including: discretionary trusts and trusts for grandchildren that do not receive the property outright on death.
+Trusts that qualify are life interest trusts, bereaved minor trusts, 18-25 trusts for your children or a disabled person’s trust.
+All other trusts don’t qualify including discretionary trusts and trusts for grandchildren that do not receive the property outright on death.

 Important Note: The value of the estate used in the calculation of any taper relief is simply the gross value minus debts.
 Any reliefs of exemptions, such as assets qualifying for business property relief or agricultural property relief, are not deducted.